drake-mer/blog/_posts/2017-07-23-welcome-to-jekyll.markdown

 Jekyll is at the moment the easiest to start with and to integrate with my workflow.

 I am not, at the moment, really familiar with the ruby environment, but running `gem install jekyll` so far has not given me any problem.
-Some dependancies had to be installed on debian to be able to build the blog engine, but I limited the import debian packages to a strict minimum by installing everything with `gem` in my user folder.
+Some dependencies had to be installed on debian to be able to build the blog engine, but I limited the import debian packages to a strict minimum by installing everything with `gem` in my user folder.